Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 The commands in this chapter needs some configuration, which you made in the previous chapter.
 If you did not create the needed files, you will get a lot of error messages now.
 So please be sure to follow the steps from the [configuration tutorial](/doc/getting-started/config/).
 {{</callout>}}

-Afterwards the RDS ecosystem can be loaded onto the cluster with the following command:
+Now the RDS ecosystem can be loaded onto the cluster with the following command:

 {{<tabs>}}
 {{<tab "bash" "Install RDS">}}make install